toledoev/provita-authentication-lab/README.md

 SECURE WEB PROGRAMMING

-1) XSS - Scripts can be added by user input in the Signup page.
+1) XSS - Scripts can be added by user input in the 'Signup' page.
 To prevent from XSS atacks, the profile page HTML code is sanetized with regular expression that transforms javascript code into string so the script code won't run.